zilinissleepin/freqtrade/docs/strategy-callbacks.md

 ## Adjust Entry Price

 The `adjust_entry_price()` callback may be used by strategy developer to refresh/replace limit orders upon arrival of new candles.
+This callback is called once every iteration unless the order has been (re)placed within the current candle - limiting the maximum (re)placement of each order to once per candle.
+This also means that the first call will be at the start of the next candle after the initial order was placed.

 Be aware that `custom_entry_price()` is still the one dictating initial entry limit order price target at the time of entry trigger.

 Orders can be cancelled out of this callback by returning `None`.